Commitments

 Run the integration script: Copy and execute the provided script to establish the connection between Cast AI and your cloud account.

-Cast AI automatically pulls commitment data, including Reserved Instances, Savings Plans (AWS), Azure Reservations, or GCP Committed Use Discounts.
+Cast AI automatically pulls commitment data, including Reserved Instances, Savings Plans (AWS, Azure), Azure Reservations, or GCP Committed Use Discounts (both resource-based and flexible).

 Once the upload is complete, your commitments will appear in the table where you can manage their assignments and utilization settings.